GIP-ITC-UniversityTwente/semantic_integration/ST_2.md

 Limit 100
 ```

-### Query interface
+### Query interface   <a name="#yasgui"></a>

 For this tutorial we will use the [YasGUI](http://yasgui.org/) SPARQL query interface.
 It has quite typical appearance for such interfaces.
-From the figure below you can see that the interface consists of 3 main fields and the run button.
+From the figure below you can see that it
+consists of four main elements: *endpoint selector*, *query form*, *query result set* and a raw of
+*buttons to control the visualisation* of the query results.
+The *run* button executes the query given in the *query form* against the endpoint specified
+in the *endpoint selector*.
+The results of the query are rendered in the *query result set*
+ using visualisation technique from a number of *visualisation options*.

 ![YasGUI Query interface](yasgui_anat_red.png)